Sweet 20 (2017 film): Production

 Sweet 20 was directed by Ody C. Harahap, who has directed romantic comedy films like Kapan Kawin? and Cinta/Mati.
 The screenwriting was done by Upi.
 The film was shot in Bandung, including Braga Street, Asia Afrika Street and Bandung City Hall.
 Sweet 20 is an adaptation of the Korean film Miss Granny, with the difference is that Indonesian elements are added into the film, including dangdut and Lebaran.
 Miss Granny has been adapted into Chinese, Japanese, Thailand, and Vietnamese versions.
 Tatjana Saphira sang four of the five songs in the film, including "Bing" that was composed by Titiek Puspa, "Payung Fantasi" composed by Ismail Marzuki, "Layu Sebelum Berkembang" composed by A. Riyanto, and "Meraih Asa", the film's theme song, written by Upi and Tony with arrangement by Bemby Gusti.
 Besides those four songs, Gugun Blues Shelter sang "Selayang Pandang" composed by Lili Suhairi.

 Release

-The film was released on 25 June 2017 on the event of Eid al-Fitr, together with Jailangkung, Surat Kecil untuk Tuhan, and Insya Allah Sah.
+The film was released on 25 June 2017 on the event of Eid al-Fitr, together with Jailangkung, A Note to God, and Insya Allah Sah.